-With over 339 fishing access sites to choose from across the state, anglers enjoy good access to the state's streams and rivers, lakes and reservoirs.
+With over 350 fishing access sites to choose from across the state, anglers enjoy good access to the state's streams and rivers, lakes and reservoirs.
 You may download a field guide to fishing access sites located on Montana's streams, rivers, and lakes, or you may use the interactive FWP Fishing Access Site Search at myfwp.mt.gov/fishMT/explore to find a fishing access site.

 The field guide describes the fishing access sites FASes located on Montana's streams, rivers and lakes that vary in size from less than one acre to several hundred acres.
 Montana's FAS program provides public access to high quality waters for angling, boating, rafting, and other recreation opportunities.
-In addition, FASes are often popular areas for hunting, wildlife viewing, hiking, bird watching, picnicking, etc. The funding to purchase, develop, and maintain these important sites comes from the sale of sportsman's licenses, state motorboat registration fees, and federal sport fish restoration fees.
+In addition, FASes are often popular areas for hunting, wildlife viewing, hiking, bird watching, picnicking, etc. The funding to purchase, develop, and maintain these important sites comes from the sale of conservation licenses, fishing licenses, state motorboat and vehicle registrations, camping, commercial use, and federal sport fish restoration funds.